Jimisha18/-Auto-Insurance-Criminal-Deception/README.md

 1. Splitting the dataset into training and testing data
 2. Scaling the numerical dataframe in the train data and check for any missing values post scaling
 3. Merging the scaled numerical data with the train dataset.
 4. Build SVM classifier as the baseline model.
-The test-accuracy of SVM model is  72.8 %

 ### MODEL-1 SUPPORT VECTOR MACHINE
 ```